• Skip to main content

 5-minutes: Shared Reading: 6-Minute Solutions Fluency Work

-15-minutes: Read Aloud to introduce, develop, enrich CCSS focus of the week
+15-minutes: Read Aloud to introduce, develop, and enrich CCSS focus of the week

 60-minutes: Guided Reading Groups